 For eligibility, Immigration Canada created a 100-point score to assess eligibility for the Federal Skilled Worker Program.
 A passing score for the Federal Skilled Worker Program is currently 67 points.
 Candidates who score 67 points or higher qualify for the Federal Skilled Worker program and will be able to submit a profile into the Express Entry pool.

 Candidates who meet the minimum requirements and score 67 and above are placed in a pool with other candidates who may be eligible to immigrate to Canada permanently.
 Candidates in this pool are ranked under the Comprehensive Ranking System (CRS).
 Your CRS score is based on the following:

 The score for a candidate in the Express Entry is program is out of a total of 1,200, and most draws require a CRS score in the mid to high 400s.

 It’s important to assess all of these factors when figuring out if you meet all of the requirements under the Federal Skilled Workers Program.
-If you want to figure out your own CRS score, go to the government website here and make sure to read Part IV of this series which will provide an in-depth look at the requirements for the Federal Skilled Trades Program.
+If you want to figure out your own CRS score, sign up for the free Visto portal here and make sure to read Part IV of this series which will provide an in-depth look at the requirements for the Federal Skilled Trades Program.